WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 For our case, and to keep our efforts within the project scope, we simplify matters by relating these characteristics (age, debt, years of employment, credit score and income) to the context of the data.
 Firstly, we are confident that banking institutions adhere to strict data entry practices.
 Thus, the possibility of these extreme values deriving from a clerical error is low.
 Secondly, the customer would have been carefully vetted throughout the approval process as per the standard policies normally in place.
 Then without taking other factors into account, the likelihood of a customer being approved or denied solely based on any one factor scoring undesirably can be assumed to be low.
 This can be generalised to how the decision to approve or deny a credit card application is multi-facted and considers these characteristics as a whole to be reflective of a customer's unique situation.
 That is, the combination of these characteristics give the most influence towards a decision, without one characteristic necessarily being preferred over another.
 With these points in mind, we deem these outliers to be statistically significant and opt for their inclusion during the development of the ML models.

 ## 4. Classification using Machine Learning
 With the data now preprocessed and ready for training, three ML algorithms will be implemented: Logistic Regression, KNN and Random Forest.
 As mentioned earlier, properly building their accompanying ML models requires a determination of their hyperparameters; a process within the machine learning stage referred to as 'tuning'.
 This is due to these hyperparmeters needing manual specification as the algorithms do not learn for these values from the training data.
 This is the motivation behind the validation set, which offers the algorithms a separate partition of the original data on which to tune these hyperparameters while avoiding any data leakage between the training and testing sets.
 This leads to the traditional "three-way holdout" method, where the original data is partitioned into a training, validation and testing set.
 This way, a reasonable approach to tuning would entail iterating through combinations of hyperparameter values, using these values and the training set to build a specific model, then evaluating its performance using the validation set.
 Once a model is found which optimises a desired performance metric, such as classification accuracy or Receiver Operating Characteristic (ROC) curve, its corresponding hyperparameters are then used to retrain the algorithm on a recombination of the training and validation sets.
 Finally, the performance of the resulting model is assessed through a single application to the testing set.
-While this method of tuning avoids any data leakage between the testing and training sets, reusing the validation set when iterating through hyperparameters introduces a performance bias to the final model and can result in overly optimistic estimates of its generalised performance.
+While this method of tuning avoids any data leakage between the testing and training sets, reusing the validation set when iterating through hyperparameters biases the final model to this data and can result in overly optimistic estimates of its generalised performance.
 In essence, the validation set ironically leaks information to the training set.
-Meanwhile, for those scenarios involving smaller datasets (such as ours), partitioning via the three-way holdout method while providing the algorithm with enough training data to reduce pessimistic bias is not always feasible; thus our partitioning the data via the two-way holdout method in Section 3.1.
-To circumvent these issues as best as possible, we use the nested k-fold cross-validation method to tune the hyperparameters for these three algorithms.
+Meanwhile, for those scenarios involving smaller datasets (such as ours), partitioning via the three-way holdout method while providing the algorithm with enough training data to reduce pessimistic bias (model capacity) is not always feasible; thus our partitioning the data via the two-way holdout method in Section 3.1.
+The following subsection delineates our application of a method that addresses these shortcomings brought about from the small dataset.

+### 4.1 Hyperparameter Tuning via Nested k-fold Cross-Validation
+To circumvent these issues as best as possible, we use the well-known nested k-fold cross-validation method to tune the hyperparameters for these three algorithms.
+This method entails a robust procedure for experimentally performing hyperparameter tuning on smaller datasets without succumbing to data leakage.
+Such a method also enables us to compare the generalised performances of the algorithms under test as each data point is used during validation.

 We begin by initialising the three classifiers.
 ```python